nvanggaard/voelund-modbus-ha/README.md

 ```
 modbus: !include varmepumpe.yaml
 ```
+After this, remember to edit the ip address of your heatpump in the varmepumpe.yaml file.

 All names in the varmepumpe.yaml are in danish some day i might edit them to english.